Information and advice on the types of financial support available to kinship carers with a special guardianship order.

 The DfE wants to understand the impact of improving financial support for kinship carers and to establish if this helps to minimise the risk of kinship placement breakdown, enables kinship families to consider arrangements outside of the care system, and subsequently alleviated cost pressures on local authorities.

-The impact of the pilot on local authorities, kinship carers and children in their care will be independently evaluated by Foundations – the What Works centre for Children & Families.
+The impact of the pilot on local authorities, kinship carers and children in their care will be independently evaluated.
 Decisions about future rollout will be informed by the findings of the evaluation.
-We are seeking clarity on when future funding decisions will be made.

 Eligible kinship carers do not need to complete training to access the allowance.